microsoft/app-store-vsts-extension/docs/vsts-README.md

 2. Set this value on the Apple App Store service connection.

+#### Use of application specific apple id
+If you want to upload apps to TestFlight without trigerring two-factor authentication, you need to setup the App specific apple Id.
+This value should be taken from Apple ID property in the App Information section in App Store Connect (number).
+The following conditions are required:
+1. Application specific apple id should be provided (number)
+2. shouldSkipWaitingForProcessing: true
+3. isTwoFactorAuth: true (for service connection - you don't need to specify it if app specific password is specified)
+4. releaseNotes shouldn't be specified

 ## Task Reference

 In addition to the custom service connection, this extension also contributes the following build and release tasks: